lingfenghsiang/Persistent-Memory-Study/README.md

 To run the prefetching test, you have to turn off the CPU prefetching,CPU prefetching, including hardware prefetching, adjacent cacheline prefetching, LLC prefetch, if there are any.
 Normally, the CPU prefetching configuration is included in the computer BIOS system and could be found in the advanced CPU configuration.
 Detailed operations varies on machines from different vendors.

 ### My ipmctl tool does not work.
-The offical ipmctl may not apply to 2nd generation Optane DC Persistent memory.
+The offical ipmctl may not apply to 2nd generation Intel Optane DC PMM.
 If your ipmctl cannot configure the PM device, you need to download and compile the latest code of ipmctl.
 For more details please refer https://docs.pmem.io/ipmctl-user-guide/installing-ipmctl/building-and-installing-ipmctl-from-source-on-linux